Developing High-Prospect Properties Through Exploration

 Past exploration and results

-Historical exploration results for the property were compiled and enhanced by a sampling program conducted by Riverside.
+Historical exploration results for the property were compiled and enhanced by a sampling program conducted by Riverside Resources.
 This included data compilation, ASTER analysis, ground magnetics and a geochemical sampling program.
 The sampling program was composed by 152 grab samples and returned assay results of up to 2,108 g/t silver, and up to 5.44 g/t gold, with multiple samples returning values of over 50 g/t silver—an anomaly for the region.
 Samples on the property showed the presence of not only mineralized gold and silver, but also lead, copper and zinc.

 The sampling program also identified three target areas—El Mundo, Nuevo Mundo and Santa Elena—which all returned high silver-gold grades.
 Results of Riverside’s program have since been confirmed by check sampling conducted by Silver Viper.